 1-2 bay leaf

-1 chicken bouillon cube( unless you use stock instead of water – use Knorr) DIRECTIONS
+1 chicken bouillon cube( unless you use stock instead of water – use Knorr)

 Remove wrapper from bouillon cube and add it, plus all remaining ingredients, plus four cups of water (or stock) to a saucepan.
 Bring to a boil over high heat, reduce heat to low, and simmer until the peas are tender, about 30 minutes.
 Remove and discard the bay leaf.
 Stir in one cup of chopped ham (optional) before serving.
 Season to taste.